xmtp/xmtp-dot-org/docs/faq.md

 ### Does XMTP support deleting and editing messages?

 Not currently.
-However, XMTP Labs is exploring ways to support message deletion and editing.
+However, Ephemera is exploring ways to support message deletion and editing.

 Have other questions or ideas about support for message deletion and editing?
 Post to the [XMTP Community Forums](https://community.xmtp.org/).